 We produce a range of dairy products such as skimmed milk powder, dairy whitener, whey powder, etc. Each such dairy product involves specific temperatures and other conditions of storage depending on the nature of the product.
 In the event that the procured whole milk, skimmed milk or our dairy products are not appropriately processed, stored, handled and transported under specific temperatures and other food safety conditions, the quality of such milk and dairy products may be affected, resulting in spoilage or contamination.
-Any accident or negligence in the procurement, production or storage of our products under sub-optimal conditions may result in non-compliance with applicable regulatory standards or quality standards and storage conditions specified by our customers for such products, and any such event may expose us to liabilities and claims which could adversely affect our brand image and reputation.
+Any accident or negligence in the procurement, production or storage of our products under sub-optimal conditions may result in non-compliance with applicable regulatory standards or quality standards and storage conditions specified by our customers for such products.
+Any sale of such non-compliant product may be harmful to the health of end consumers of our dairy products, and any such event may expose us to liabilities and claims which could adversely affect our brand image and reputation.
 Any such event may have a material and adverse effect on our business prospects, results of operations and financial condition.